astuhlmacher/astuhlmacher.github.io/_pages/publications.md

 ## 2024

 * A. Stuhlmacher, J. L. Mathieu, and P. Seiler, "Optimizing Dual-Axis Solar Panel Operation in an Agrivoltaic System and Implications for Power Systems", In: Proceedings of the 57th Hawaii International Conference on System Sciences (HICSS).
 Waikiki, Hawaii, January 2024.
+DOI: [10125/106735](https://hdl.handle.net/10125/106735).

     <details>